Blue economy: Potential

 On top of the traditional ocean activities such as fisheries, tourism and maritime transport, blue economy entails emerging industries including renewable energy, aquaculture, seabed extractive activities and marine biotechnology and bioprospecting.
 Blue economy also attempts to embrace ocean ecosystem services that are not captured by the market but provide significant contribution to economic and human activity.
 They include carbon sequestration, coastal protection, waste disposal, and the existence of biodiversity.

 The 2015 WWF briefing puts the value of key ocean assets over US$24 trillion.
 Fisheries are now overexploited, but there is still plenty of room for aquaculture and offshore wind power.
 Aquaculture is the fastest growing food sector with the supply of 58 percent of fish to global markets.
 Aquaculture is vital to food security of the poorest countries especially.
 Only in the European Union the blue economy employed 3,362,510 people in 2014.

-Issues
+Disadvantages of a Blue Economy

 The World Bank specifies three challenges that limit the potential to develop a blue economy.